 Finally, lest you forget, when putting your Bug Out Bag together, you should start with an honest evaluation of your financial resources.
 I know this is difficult, and with the rise in our cost of living (food, fuel, healthcare, taxes), it is sometimes easier to just get by day to day and not think about the financial impact of a disaster or of sudden economic woes.

-Face the reality of your financial resources head on, then plan accordingly but do plan.
+Face the reality of your financial resources heads on, then plan accordingly but do plan.
 Doing so will ensure your survival if or when a disruptive event really happens.

 Resolving the Dilemma of Bugging Out By Bugging In